JAPANESE KNOTWEED SURVEY COST

 - We analyse financing and mortgage implications

-Each area gets a score from 1-5.
-These scores are weighted to produce a final RICS risk category (1-4), which determines our recommended approach.
+Each area receives a score from 1 to 5.
+These scores are weighted to produce a final RICS risk category (1 to 4), which determines our recommended approach.

 KNOTWEED SERVICES KEEP IT SIMPLE